andrewcooke/choochoo/docs/impulse.md

 Third, we need to decide on a weighting.
 Harder workouts automatically score more because they are more intense.
 But maybe they should score *extra*?
-Maybe there's some threshold - no matter how long you do easy work, perhaps it just doesn't count?
+Maybe there's some threshold - no matter how long you do easy work, it just doesn't count?

 These are all valid questions.
 Researchers simply picked some simple answers and ran with them.